Sewage blockage displaces 42 students – The Review

 Boyle Tippett said more than half of the displaced residents have moved back into their rooms.

+“They were very good about emailing us, and they moved us very quickly,” Wyrick said after he moved back into his room Saturday.

+As of Saturday afternoon, the RA office was still closed, and paper covered the flooring in one wing of the second floor hallway.

-As of 5:22 p.m. on Thursday, the office of Residence Life and Housing had no information about the blockage on either its social media or its website.
+As of 7:00 p.m. on Monday, the office of Residence Life and Housing had not provided any information about the leak and its effects on its social media and website.

 “Any affected students who have concerns are encouraged to call the Division of Student Life,” Boyle Tippett said.

-Note: This article was updated on Sept.
-17.